 - Acromioclavicular ligament: ruptured

-- CC ligament: sprain
+- Coracclavicular ligament: sprain but intact

-- deltoid muscle: minimally detached
+- Deltoid muscle: minimally detached

-- trapezius muscle: minimally detached
+- Trapezius muscle: minimally detached

 Type III